VG-Fish/College-Supplemental-Essay-Helper/README.md

-A free version of perplexity AI api (no citations yet) using the una-cybertron model and a web crawler.
+A web scraper & crawler combined with the una-cybertron model (which is good at text extraction).
+This is supposed to be like [Perplexity AI]https://www.perplexity.ai/